Ethics & Resposabilities

 This page exists because the tools we work with are not toys.
+Cyberdelic tools can change conscious state.

-They alter perception.
-They reshape identity.
-They change what people believe is real.
+• Change what people believe is real.

 · · ─ ·✶· ─ · ·